San Joaquin Valley National Cemetery

 Military Funeral Honors

 There are several organizations, both military and service organizations, that provide a funeral honors detail for services.
-Those providing the honors details are primarily VFW groups, as well as American Legion, Lemoore Naval details (two days) and the California State National Guard from Fresno, Calif.
-Or your can request military funeral honors through your funeral home from the Department of Defense.
+Those providing the honors details are primarily VFW groups, as well as American Legion, Lemoore Naval details (two days) and the California State National Guard from Fresno, CA. You can also request military funeral honors through your funeral home from the Department of Defense.

 Fresh and artificial floral displays may be placed on the graves at any time.
-Floral containers are available.
+Floral containers are available throughout the cemetery.

 Floral displays will be removed when they become faded and unsightly or as necessary to facilitate cemetery operations.
-All items will be removed bi-weekly.
-The pick up schedule is posted at traffic circle at the end of Tres Cerritos Boulevard.
+All items will be removed on the first and third Wednesday of every month.
+The pick up schedule is posted at the traffic circle at the end of Tres Cerritos Boulevard.
+(NO FLORAL PICKUPS IN DECEMBER.)

 The creation of San Joaquin Valley National Cemetery is the sixth in the state and 114th in the National Cemetery Administration.